rajewsky-lab/spacemake/README.md

 After this the sequences are analyzed.
 It needs to be provided the (i) species to map onto and (ii) the filename of the sample.

 ### Produce the QC sheet of the sequencing data
-After everything is finished, a `python` script (containing an `R` part) is being run to produce the QC sheet for the sample.
+After everything is finished, a `python` script is being run to produce the QC sheet for the sample.
 There's the `qc_sequencing_parameters.yaml` file which contains metadata for the experiment/sample and currently needs to be created automatically.
 Could be automized, with taking info partially from the sample sheet.

 ## Snakemake